-You want the tops of your layers to be completely flat so that when you stack them, they don't lean or wobble.
+The tops of the layers should be completely flat so that when you stack them, they don't lean or wobble.
 A long (14-inch) serrated cake knife works best, especially when you get to the 10-inch layer.
-It's just easier if the blade of your knife is longer than the diameter of your cake.
+(It's just easier if the blade of your knife is longer than the diameter of your cake.)

 Keep the blade level while rotating the cake on the turntable.
 Use a sawing motion rather than trying to push the blade through the cake, which can cause the cake to tear.
-You only have to do the tops.
-But you need to do all six layers.
-The good news, though, is that you get to eat the parts that you slice off.
+You only have to do the tops—but you do need to do all six layers.
+(You can eat the parts you cut off!)

-When you assemble your tiers, flip your cakes so the bottoms are facing upward.
+When you assemble the tiers, flip the cakes so the bottoms are facing upward.
 The straight edge of the cake pan assures that the tops of each tier will be flat.
 This goes especially for the top tier.Continue to 6 of 12 below.

 06 of 12